 An extradition request may not be approved for reasons set out in section 4, including that the offence is a political one, the purpose is to punish the person because of his or her race, religion, nationality, gender or political opinion, or that surrender may be prejudiced by these considerations; or that the person has already been acquitted, punished or pardoned.

 Extradition from Fiji

-The Attorney-General of Fiji is responsible for the administration of the Act and for receiving and authorizing requests for extradition.
+The Minister is responsible for the administration of the Act and for receiving and authorizing requests for extradition.

-However, requests for the extradition of a person from Fiji must be sent to the Attorney-General of Fiji through the Ministry of Foreign Affairs and International Cooperation.
+However, requests for the extradition of a person from Fiji must be sent to the Attorney-General through the Ministry of Foreign Affairs.

 An application for a provisional arrest warrant may be made directly through the International Criminal Police Organisation (ICPO) Interpol against a person who is in or is on his/her way to Fiji.
 The documents that accompany the request must include: (see section 7(2))